threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/internals_chat.md

   """
   image = ImageCaptcha()
   captcha = j.data.idgenerator.generateXCharID(4)
-  # this log is for development purposes so we can use the redis client
+  # this log is for development purposes so we could use the redis client
   self._log_info("generated captcha:%s" % captcha)
   data = image.generate(captcha)
   self.q_out.put(